CristianCureu/ai-powered-recipe-generator/README.md

 ## 🚀 Features

-- Search recipes with AI (OpenAI GPT-4 Turbo)
+- Search recipes with AI (OpenAI GPT-3.5)
 - Favorite your recipes
 - View full ingredients and instructions
 - Optimistic UI with React Query